Alcohol laws of Australia: Western Australia

+The former WA proof of age card and the hard-copy Keypass identity card are also still accepted if the card is current, though these forms of identification are no longer issued.

 Under-age drinking at home

 In general, minors are allowed to drink at home if the alcohol is provided by a parent or guardian, or with a parent or guardian's permission, and none of the people involved are drunk.

 Northern Territory

 In the Northern Territory you must be 18 years old to: